 Home - International Partners

-The National Academies serve as the adhering body to a number of scientific unions and commissions through a network of U.S. National Committees, which encompass a range of scientific disciplines.
-The National Academies also support U.S. participation and leadership in several other international scientific, engineering, and medical organizations, including:
+The Academies serve as the adhering body to a number of scientific unions and commissions through a network of U.S. National Committees, which encompass a range of scientific disciplines.
+The Academies also support U.S. participation and leadership in several other international scientific, engineering, and medical organizations, including:

 InterAcademy Panel on International Issues (IAP)

 The IAP is a global network of 100 science academies designed to help its members to develop the tools needed for science-based input to policy processes nationally, regionally, and globally.
-The National Academies have worked closely with the IAP to help young academies, particularly those in developing countries, to strengthen their role in providing independent advice to governments on issues of national and global concern.
+The Academies have worked closely with the IAP to help young academies, particularly those in developing countries, to strengthen their role in providing independent advice to governments on issues of national and global concern.
 The program has led to the creation of regional networks of science academies in Africa, in the Americas, and among member states of the Organization of the Islamic Conference.

 InterAcademy Council (IAC)